 Wolves begin mating when they are 2 to 3 years old, sometimes establishing lifelong mates.
+In some larger packs, more than one adult female may breed and produce pups.
 Wolves usually rear their pups in dens for the first six weeks.
 Dens are often used year after year, but wolves may also dig new dens or use some other type of shelter, such as a cave.

 Pups are born in early spring and are cared for by the entire pack.
 They depend on their mother's milk for the first month, and then they are gradually weaned and fed regurgitated meat by other pack members.
 By 7 to 8 months of age, when almost fully grown, the pups begin traveling with the adults.